awsdocs/aws-systems-manager-user-guide/doc_source/opscenter-securityhub-integration.md

 [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html) provides you with a comprehensive view of your security state in AWS and helps you to check your environment against security industry standards and best practices\.
 Security Hub collects security data from across AWS accounts, services, and supported third\-party partner products and helps you to analyze your security trends and identify the highest priority security issues\.

-The AWS Systems Manager OpsCenter integration with Security Hub enables you to receive findings from Security Hub in OpsCenter\.
+The AWS Systems Manager OpsCenter integration with Security Hub allows you to receive findings from Security Hub in OpsCenter\.
 Security Hub findings provide security information that you can use in OpsCenter to aggregate and take action on your security, performance, and operational issues in Systems Manager\.

 You can automatically create operational issues \(OpsItems\) in OpsCenter for diagnosis and remediation of critical and high severity findings\.
 To help you with the diagnosis, the OpsItem includes relevant information, such as AWS resource ID and type, and findings details\.
 You can also use Systems Manager Automation runbooks within OpsCenter to run predefined workflows to help remediate common security issues with AWS resources\.